Duncanma/Blog/content/albums/brooklyn-bridge.md

     {
       "Title": "Sunrise view of the Manhattan Bridge from the Brooklyn Bridge", "uniqueID": "191b96e339b43604fd66308ffb95a345",
-      "Caption": "The Suspension Tower of a large bridge visible with cables and the sun rising behind it", "Latitude": "",
+      "Caption": "The Suspension Tower of a large bridge visible with cables and the sun rising behind it.", "Latitude": "",
       "Longitude": "",
       "Camera": "FUJIFILM X-T5",